Birdo1221/SSH-HoneyPot/README.md

 # SSH Honeypot

-The script is designed to capture login attempts for exact credentaisl used + reporting the IP addresses to AbuseIPDB.
+The script is designed to capture login attempts  + report the IP addresses to AbuseIPDB.

 I am currently using this myself, [ AbuseipDB Results ](https://www.abuseipdb.com/user/137416) .